William L. Armstrong: Religion

 In the 1970s, Armstrong experienced a religious conversion.
-After that experience, he said, he became “more tolerant of other people’s opinions” and “didn't believe being a politician and a Christian were mutually exclusive”.
-He then began 40 years of active involvement in Evangelicalism in the United States.
+After that experience, he said, he became "more tolerant of other people's opinions" and "didn't believe being a politician and a Christian were mutually exclusive".
+He then began 40 years of active involvement in evangelicalism in the United States.

-In 1982, he served as the general chairman of the National Prayer Breakfast, and alongside President Ronald Reagan, delivered the keynote address at the 1988 National Prayer breakfast.
+In 1982, he served as the general chairman of the National Prayer Breakfast, and alongside President Ronald Reagan, delivered the keynote address at the 1988 National Prayer Breakfast.
 Speaking at religious gatherings, he often related the story of how a stranger came to see him in the Capitol and led him to the four spiritual laws.
 The four spiritual laws are based on the famous booklet by Bill Bright, founder of Campus Crusade for Christ.
 He held daily Bible studies with his family, began leading meetings with prayers, and shared his experience very publicly.
 Within congress, colleagues called Armstrong for legislative support as well as spiritual guidance.
-He believed his political and cultural undertakings were “vulcanized” inseparably to his Christian faith.
-He was a part of the Family Channel, Christian Businessmen's Committee, Trinity forum, Christian Embassy, The Calling, & Charles Colson's Prison Ministries.
+He believed his political and cultural undertakings were "vulcanized" inseparably to his Christian faith.
+He was a part of the Family Channel, Christian Businessmen's Committee, Trinity Forum, Christian Embassy, The Calling, and Charles Colson's Prison Fellowship.
 He was on the Board of Directors of Campus Crusade for Christ for 15 years.